cmboling/fossa-dependency-graph-comparator/README.md

-# CSV Dependency Graph Comparator
+# FOSSA CSV Dependency Graph Comparator

 A Python script that analyzes FOSSA CLI dependency graph data from CSV format and groups projects with identical dependency graphs.